Table of Contents

 |List of Item Builds|

-- Good at Ganking – His strong single target focus makes Ormarr shine when ganking.
-His kit allows him to get close to high priority targets and lock them in place with his stuns until either he or his team can kill them.
+- Good at Ganking – His abundance of disables allows Ormarr to shine when ganking.
+His kit allows him to get close to high priority targets and lock them in place with his stuns until either he or his team can score the kill.

 - Not as Tanky as Other Off-Tanks – Ormarr is good offensively but isn’t quite as durable as other off-tanks.
-This is especially true if players go for a full damage build.
-As such, Ormarr players need to find a balance between purchasing damage and survivability items.
+Players will need to focus on building defensive items to avoid being killed before they can properly contribute to their teams.

 - Susceptible to Control Abilities – Stemming from his lower natural defensive stats, Ormarr is weak against control abilities.
 Ormarr’s abilities require him to get up close to enemies, so his contribution to fights is mitigated if he is kept at a distance.